How long is the background process?

 How long does it take to get promoted to a supervisory position?

 Candidacy for promotion is determined by years of experience, education, and performance evaluations.
-Each area is assigned a point scale, and an officer’s combined score is used in placement on the promotion list.

 Do I have to live in Orange County to become a Costa Mesa police officer?

 No, but all officers need to be California residents.

 Do I have to be a United States citizen to become a Costa Mesa police officer?

 Yes.
 The law requires police officers to be U.S. citizens at the time of appointment.
 CMPD allows permanent resident aliens who are eligible and who have applied for citizenship to test for police officer positions.